ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 Additionally, JavaScript files can be used as data sources.
 Read more about *cumbia-random*
 <a href="html/cumbia-random/html/index.html">here</a>.

+### Test the latest version locally
+Testing a new library version under your home directory is as easy as executing the *scripts/cubuild.sh* installation procedure specifying the custom path and executing a *one line command* thereafter to set up the local environment in the current shell.

 ### Use the included apps (with bash Tango source auto completion!) to access immediately multiple control systems
 A Qt graphical client and a command line application are ready to communicate with the supported control systems and the *cumbia-random* module.
 An external <a href="https://github.com/ELETTRA-SincrotroneTrieste/qumbia-tango-findsrc-plugin">plugin</a>